-At Auto Shanghai 2021 last week, BYD unveiled the BYD EA1, the first model of its new “e” product range.
-Nexport, the official distributor of BYD vehicles in Australia, has confirmed that the EA1 will be launched in Australia.
+At Auto Shanghai 2021 last month, BYD unveiled the EA1, the first model of its new “e” product range.
+Nexport, the official distributor of BYD vehicles in Australia, has confirmed that the BYD EA1 will be launched in Australia.
 Order books are slated to open on the 1st of July 2021, as per a report from CarAdvice.

 Nexport plans to launch the BYD EA1 in July and begin customer deliveries in Q1 2022 (January-March 2022).
 The local importer will price the EA1 “well under AUD 35,000.”
 Its founder claims that the range of the new electric car is approximately 500 km, and its 0-100 km/h acceleration time is “less than 5.0 seconds.”
 BYD plans to make an EA1 variant offering higher performance as well, as per the report.

 Nexport has received an order of 3,000 EVs from Splend, Australia’s largest car rental provider for ride-sharing drivers.
 These will be EVs made by BYD, and they will likely include the EA1.
 Splend will take deliveries of the EVs over a period of two years, beginning in early 2022.